SS Belgenland (1914): Belgic 1917–22

 White Star Line ran Belgic between Liverpool and New York under the direction of the UK Shipping Controller.
 On 11 August 1918 U-155 tried to attack her, but was unsuccessful.

-Women in American Red Cross uniform by the North River in New York on 16 January 1919, waving U.S. and Red Cross flags to greet 3,627 troops aboard Belgic as she comes into port.
+Women in American Red Cross uniform by the North River in New York on 16 January 1919, waving US and Red Cross flags to greet 3,627 troops aboard Belgic as she comes into port.

 The ship is as completed in 1917, with two funnels and three masts.
 White Star Line is operating her, but her funnels seem to be in Red Star Line colours of black with a white band.

 Later in 1918 Belgic was refitted as a troop ship.
 She had berths for 3,000 troops, but on one voyage she carried 3,141 and on another she carried 3,400.
 She repatriated Allied troops after the Armistice of 11 November 1918.
 On 16 January 1919 she reached New York carrying 3,267 members of the American Expeditionary Forces.
 They included 240 men and 36 officers of the 49th Infantry Regiment, and some members of the 367th Infantry Regiment and 13th Aero Squadron.
 On 16 August 1919 Belgenland left Liverpool carrying 3,400 servicemen home to Halifax, Nova Scotia and New York.

 By the middle of 1920, IMM was investigating recurrent instances of cargo disappearing from its ships.
 Disappearances had been happening for about two years, and cargo worth about $5 million appeared to have been stolen.
 When Belgic docked at Pier 16 on the North River in New York at the beginning of July 1920, White Star Line officials found that cloth worth about $60,000 was missing from her cargo.

 On the night of 2 July two NYPD detectives and three of IMM's own in-house detectives put Belgic under observation.
 At about 0200 hrs they saw several men descending her gangway carrying bundles of linen, tweed and other cloth.
 The detectives drew their revolvers and confronted the men.
 The men threw their bundles either ashore or into the water and fled back aboard.

 The detectives pursued the men aboard, and along the ship's companionways.
 The men were armed, and exchanged fire with the detectives.
 In total about 30 shots were fired.
 Other members of the crew tried to impede the detectives.
 Detectives chased one fugitive to the end of the pier, where he jumped into the water.
 An hour's search failed to find him, and he was presumed drowned.

 12 members of Belgics crew were arrested and taken ashore.
 Four of her engine room crew were suspected of stealing broadcloth worth about $1,000.
 They were charged with grand larceny and remanded for trial.
 The other eight were firemen who were charged with disorderly conduct and were released.

 From April 1921 Belgic was laid up in Liverpool, awaiting refitting.
 In March 1922 she returned to Belfast for Harland and Wolff to refit her as an ocean liner.